1000+

 2. A Material Contract Breach: A material contract breach can be defined as an activity whose consequences create a significant impact on the other party and the project involved.
 It is something if the other party had known in advance, it would have never approved and got into a contract.

-For example, using a low-quality substitute of a raw or finished product like a builder using low-quality cement instead of a high-quality one as promised in the contract.
+Example: Like a builder using low-quality cement instead of high-quality as per the contract.

 3. A Fundamental Contract Breach: A fundamental contract breach can be defined as an activity that results in significant losses to the other party, leading to suing the other party or termination of a contract instead of damage claims.

-For example, a delivery service failing to turn up and deliver the product to the customer, resulting in money and reputation loss to the original manufacturer.
+Example: A delivery service failing to turn up, resulting in money and reputation loss to the original manufacturer.

 4. An Anticipatory Contract Breach: An anticipatory contract breach can be defined as an activity where one party directly communicates with the other party that it will not keep compliance in the future with the terms and conditions mentioned in the contract.